fbernaly/dsa-python/README.md

 - [Quick Sort](https://www.geeksforgeeks.org/quick-sort-algorithm/): A highly efficient divide-and-conquer algorithm that partitions the array around a pivot element, recursively sorting the left and right subarrays.
 - [Heap Sort](https://www.geeksforgeeks.org/heap-sort/): A comparison-based sorting algorithm that uses a binary heap data structure to sort elements efficiently.
 - [Counting Sort](https://www.geeksforgeeks.org/counting-sort/): A non-comparison-based sorting algorithm that works by counting the occurrences of each element in the input array.
+- [Radix Sort](https://www.geeksforgeeks.org/radix-sort/): A non-comparison-based sorting algorithm that sorts numbers by processing individual digits.
+It works by sorting the numbers digit by digit, starting from the least significant digit to the most significant digit, using a stable sorting algorithm like Counting Sort as a subroutine.

 Each algorithm includes test cases to demonstrate its functionality and correctness.